Micro Source was started by Henk Scholten in 1982 selling hardware and software.

 Henk Scholten published articles on BI in DataBase Magazine and presented on many BI conferences.

-Micro Source / BI-Team focussed from 2009 onwards on semantic technologies to support Meta Data and Process Mining as foundations of Business Intelligence.
+Micro Source / BI-Team focused from 2009 onwards on semantic technologies to support Meta Data and Process Mining as foundations of Business Intelligence.
 We supported Semantic MediaWiki and organised the Semantic-MediaWiki user conference SMWCon Fall 2010 with Open University in Amsterdam.
 The initiative to organise that conference in Amsterdam came from BI-Team, we involved Open University as the main organiser to the public to get maximal support.